MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## Record-media relationships: parent-child linking

-The DDR archive models complex archival materials through **parent-child relationships** between records and media items.
+The DDR Archive models complex archival materials through **parent-child relationships** between records and media items.
 This allows a single intellectual entity (an oral history project, a photograph collection, a manuscript series) to have multiple digital surrogates attached.

 ### Use cases